 Padmasambhava or Guru Rinpoche was an 8th-century master of Buddhist tantra who is credited with bringing Vajrayana to Tibet and Bhutan.
-He is revered today as one of the great patriarchs of Tibetan Buddhism and the founder of the Nyinmapa tradition of Tibetan Buddhism.
+He is revered today as one of the great patriarchs of Tibetan Buddhism and the founder of the Nyingmapa tradition of Tibetan Buddhism.
 According to the Tibetan iconography, he is the embodiment of the Dharmakaya.

 Padmasambhava may have been from Uddiyana, which was situated in what is now the Swat Valley of northern Pakistan.
 He was brought to Tibet during the reign of the Emperor Trisong Detsen, (742 to 797).
 He is associated with the building of the first Buddhist monastery in Tibet, Samye monastery.

 In Tibetan art, Padmasambhava is depicted in eight aspects.
-The most common of them being fairly easy to recognize: he is depicted sitting with a special hat with upturned ear flaps and a spring at the top.
+The most common of them is fairly easy to recognize: he is depicted sitting with a special hat with upturned ear flaps and a spring at the top.
 He is pictured with a beard and in his left hand he holds a blood-filled skull-cup and in the right the Vajra.
-With his left elbow he holds a magic wand, which tip is usually a flaming trident.
+With his left elbow, he holds a magic wand, which tip is usually a flaming trident.
 He often appears with Yeshe Tsogyal and Mandareva who are his spiritual consort and important disciples.

 Tsongkhapa Lobsang Drakpa